AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/author-and-publish.md

 #### Etapa 5: Apontar o dispositivo para publicar a instância no painel Admin {#step-pointing-the-device-to-publish-instance-in-the-admin-panel}

-1. Visualização a interface do usuário do administrador no player do Screens, mantenha pressionada a tecla no canto superior esquerdo para abrir o menu Admin, no player do AEM Screens ativado pelo toque ou usando um mouse.
+1. Visualização a interface do usuário do administrador no player do Screens, mantenha pressionada a tecla no canto superior esquerdo para abrir o menu Admin, no player de AEM Screens ativado pelo toque ou usando um mouse.
 1. Clique na opção **Configuração** no painel lateral.
 1. Altere a instância do autor para publicar a instância no **Servidor**.